grscheller/scheller-linux-archive/CODE_OF_CONDUCT.md

 The project consists of the scheller-linux-archive GitHub repository, its associated GitHub community infrastructure, and any Wiki pages associated with this repo.
-The project maintainer is Geoffrey R. Scheller.
+It is a personnal project of its maintainer, Geoffrey R. Scheller.
+Suggestions, constructive criticisms, and contributions are all still very much welcomed.

 ## Purpose of Project

-The primary purpose of this GitHub repo is to capture what the project's maintainer learns in a way that helps him stay up to speed on topics related to software development and system administration in Linux and other Unix like operating systems.
+The primary purpose of this GitHub repo is to capture what the project's maintainer learns in a way that helps him stay up to speed on topics related to software development and system administration for Linux and other Unix like operating systems.

 ## Community Standards

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, formal education, nationality, personal appearance, political persuation, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and the maintainer pledge to making participation in the project and associated community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, formal education, nationality, personal appearance, political persuation, race, religion, or sexual identity and orientation.

 Examples of behavior contributing to creating a positive environment include: